Repair CostsMay 26, 2026 · 7 min read readBy MyOBDCode Editorial

 What makes catalytic converters so expensive?

 Every catalytic converter contains platinum, palladium, and rhodium — metals that are literally more valuable than gold by weight.
-These precious metals are what trigger the chemical reactions that convert toxic exhaust gases into less harmful emissions.
+These precious metals trigger the chemical reactions that convert toxic exhaust gases into less harmful emissions.
 There is no cheap substitute.

 Cost by vehicle type (2026)